ibm-cloud-docs/containers/ts-pod-networking.md

 ### Setting up the pods
 {: #debug_pods_test_setup}

-These steps are intended for worker nodes that have access to `docker.io`.
-If your cluster workers do not have access to `docker.io` or if their access to the internet is restricted or blocked, you may need to adjust your debugging strategy.
-Review the information in [section]() before you begin.
-{: note}

 1. Create a new privileged namespace for your test pods.
 Creating a new namespace prevents any custom policies or configurations in existing namespaces from affecting your test pods.
 In this example, the new namespace is called  `pod-network-test`.

     Create the namespace.